Tour Operators Set To Make Large Scale Redundancies Without Government Action

 - The number of businesses expected to turn over more than £5m from international visitors in 2020 will fall to just 2% from 27% in 2019

-The survey results highlight the broader impacts of COVID-19 on the UK’s tourism sector which contributed £145.9bn to GDP in 2019 (international visitors contributed £28.4 billion) and is responsible for 3.3million jobs.
+The survey results highlight the broader impacts of COVID-19 on the UK’s tourism sector which contributed £145.9 billion to GDP in 2019 (international visitors contributed £28.4 billion) and is responsible for 3.3 million jobs.

 “Our survey results unsurprisingly reinforce that those tourism businesses that rely wholly on international visitors for their livelihoods are on their knees and that the risk of widespread redundancies and the collapse of previously successful businesses is a very real threat without further Government support.